TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   To address the absence of suitable existing datasets, we undertook our own data collection efforts.
 Recognizing that capturing sufficient real-world data for effective model training would be impractical, we adopted a hybrid approach that combines authentic measurements with synthetically generated images and impulse responses to supplement our real-world dataset.
 Reseach in the machine learning field has shown such hybrid approaches to be effective @yangDepthAnythingUnleashing2024.

+  === Real-World Measurements

-  The real-world portion contains room images paired with RT60 values across multiple frequency bands, with the acoustic data stored in CSV format.
+  The real-world portion contains room images paired with RT60 values across six frequency bands, with the acoustic data stored in CSV format.
 This data was collected from various spaces throughout TH Köln, with a primary focus on office environments.
 However, the dataset also includes several outlier room types, such as server rooms, laboratories, and a motion capture studio.

   The acoustic measurements were conducted following the methodology outlined in @rev_man_meas.
 To enhance efficiency, we partially automated this process through a custom Python script that accepts the room name as input, performs a frequency sweep, and automatically saves the resulting impulse response, RT60 values, and generates plots for visual verification.
 Images were captured using a range of mobile devices, including a Google Pixel 8, iPhone 13, Samsung Galaxy S10, and iPad Mini.
 All photographs were taken from the doorway threshold at approximately head height (1.7m to 1.9m).